hbhakhrani/Path-Translator/README.md

 ####Usage
 Highlight the path(s) to convert and select the appropriate command from the command palette.
 The two commands available are *"Path: Unix to Windows"* and *"Path: Windows to Unix"*.

-You can also copy the path of the current file as Unix or Windows path to clipboard, using **Path: Copy current file path as Unix** or **Path: Copy current file path as Windows**
+You can also copy the path of the current file as Unix or Windows path to clipboard, using *"Path: Copy current file path as Unix"* or *"Path: Copy current file path as Windows"*

 To configure the prefix of the Unix style path, edit the settings.